 A spectacular setting

-A small German village known also for its traditional wood carvings, Oberammergau is located in Bavaria.
-Situated among the stunning Ammergau Alps, it is a great base from which to explore the local area.
-The roots of Oberammergau’s wood carving tradition can be traced back to the Middle Ages, and it is something first recorded in the year 1111, by Rottenbucher monks.
+A small German village known for its traditional wood carvings, Oberammergau is situated in beautiful Bavaria.
+Found among the stunning Ammergau Alps, it provides a great base from which to explore the local area.
+The roots of its wood carving traditions can be traced back to the Middle Ages, and was first recorded in the year 1111 by Rottenbucher monks.
 What’s more, many of the village’s buildings are decorated with elaborate painted frescoes.
 Why not get a feel for the local colour with a leisurely walk in this glorious area?

 A performance to remember

 The Passion Play itself will begin each day it’s due to be held at 2.30pm local time and it doesn’t finish until 10.30pm.
 On our Oberammergau tours, dinner is included during the lengthy intermission, so there is adequate time to stretch your legs and refuel.
 It is also helpful to note that the performance is always in its native German language, but a playbook with the English translation can be obtained at the event for those who wish to follow along more closely.

 A very well organised programme of visits, accompanied by very professional and knowledgeable guides.
 Excellent information from the company.
 Feefo reviewer